niklaushirt/cp4waiops-training/content/Installing Operator/install_operator_01.md

 {{< task title="Connect to your OpenShift Cluster" link="" >}}
-Connect the terminal to your ROKS Openshift Cluster with the OpenShift Web Console.
+Connect to your ROKS Openshift Cluster from your local Terminal.
+Get the `oc login` command from the OpenShift Web Console.
 {{< /task >}}

-{{< expand "Solution" "..." >}}
+{{< expand "Need Help?" "⬇" >}}

 1. Open your Openshift Web Console
 1. Select `Copy Login Command`